Lease Agreements (7)

 Landlord-Tenant Laws

-Review Title 44: Chapter 7 – Landlord and Tenant to better understand the state’s necessary code of conduct between lessors and lessees.
-Georgia’s Consumer Protection Division provides a Landlord-Tenant Handbook that gives a condensed overview of the landlord & tenant’s rights, contract requirements, and eviction policies.
+Review Title 44: Chapter 7 – Landlord and Tenant for Georgia’s legal code of conduct between landlords and tenants.
+Additionally, Georgia’s Consumer Protection Division provides a Landlord-Tenant Handbook summarizing landlord and tenant rights, contract requirements, and eviction policies accordingly.